Find Trade Colleges

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 In 2016, there was an estimated number of 74,900 jobs in the United States for Word Processor or Typist.
 There is little to no growth in job opportunities for Word Processor or Typist.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.

 undefined